You have one take to

 ── Sustain

-- You owned every decision in the story.
-No 'we' when it should be 'I'.
+- You owned every decision.
+No 'we' when it should be 'I.' Committees notice this.

 ── Improve

 - The result needs a number.
-'The project landed well' is not a result.
+'The team responded well' is not a result.

-- End with what you learned, not what happened.
+- Close with what you learned, not a recap of what happened.
 Right now it just stops.

 Evaluator's Assessment